Skip to main content

 Show \([b]\subseteq [a]\text{.}\) Let \(x\in [b]\text{.}\) Then by defintion of equivalence class, \(x R b\text{.}\) We assumed \(a R b\text{.}\) By the symmetric property, \(b R a\text{.}\) By the transitive property, \(x R a\text{.}\) Thus, \(x\in [a]\text{.}\)

-Lemma 5.4.19 really says that if two elements are related in an equivalence relation, they the must have the same equivalence class.
+LemmaΒ 5.4.19 really says that if two elements are related in an equivalence relation, they the must have the same equivalence class.
 You can check this with the above examples.
 Note, we needed the symmetric and transitive properties to prove this lemma.

-Before proving the lemma, note that we are trying to prove an “or” statement.
+Before proving the lemma, note that we are trying to prove an β€œor” statement.
 A common technique is to assume one part is false and show the other part is true.
 This technique comes from the logical equivalence \(p\vee q\equiv \neg p\rightarrow q\text{.}\)

 Proof.

-Lemma 5.4.20 really say that two equivalence classes are either disjoint or exactly the same.
+LemmaΒ 5.4.20 really say that two equivalence classes are either disjoint or exactly the same.

-\(x R x, \forall x\in A\) means every element is in an equivalence class.
-Thus, the union of the equivalence classes is all of
+TheoremΒ 5.4.17 follows since, by the reflexive property, \(x R x, \forall x\in A\) means every element is in an equivalence class.
+Thus, the union of the equivalence classes is all of \(A\text{.}\) By LemmaΒ 5.4.20 distinct equivalence classes are disjoint.
+Thus, we have a partition of \(A\text{.}\)

 Exercises Exercises